 Germanium is a delicate semiconductor material and very sensitive to overheating.
 If the transistor is overheated, it could be permanently damaged.
-It's recommended to mount the transistors so they are elevated above the PCB by about 3/8" (9.5mm) to allow some of the heat to dissipate before it reaches the body of the transistor.
+It's recommended to mount the transistor so it is above the PCB by about 3/8" (9.5mm) to allow some of the heat to dissipate before it reaches the body of the transistor.
 If it takes longer than two seconds for the solder to form a good joint, move to a different component and let the transistor cool a bit before trying again.